Umi e, See You: Production

 Umi e is similar to an earlier Kurahara production, Safari 5000 (1969), which was also an epic-length film about a rally raid in Africa (specifically, the Safari Rally).

-It was shot in multiple countries, including Japan, Finland, Italy, France, Spain, Senegal and various locations in North Africa including the Ténéré desert.
+The film was shot in multiple countries, including Japan, Finland, Italy, France, Spain, Algeria, Niger, Senegal and various locations in North Africa including the Ténéré desert.
 Extensive filming took place on location at the actual Paris-Dakar Rally sites.
 Cinematographers Tsuguzo Matsumae, Kikuma Muneta and Tatsuo Mori assisted with on-location shooting.

 Music

-Actor and musician Ryudo Uzaki co-starred in the film and also co-composed its score with Shûichi Chino.
+Actor and musician Ryudo Uzaki co-starred in the film and also co-composed its score with Shūichi Chino.
 The film's theme song is "Rose Des Vents" (lit.
 "The Rose of the Wind") by Pierre Barouh.
 In addition, the film features the track "Donde Esta Corazon" composed by Luis Martinez Serrano.
 The soundtrack was released by Meldac in June 1988.